Skip to content

 Design goals

-• Accessible contrast and focus styles
+• Good contrast and focus styles, so it’s keyboard friendly

-Data source
+Data sources

 hiring-without-whiteboards